ThunderCats in its entirety © Warner Bros.

 And then he ruined it.

-Lepra had his full attention.
 He practically purred when he said, "When the kitten is a-bed, lady, perhaps you and I could go for a bite to eat together."

 Felline put her wet ears back angrily.
 Not again!
 Why did this always happen?
 Whenever Lepra was around, Felline may as well be her insignificant petcat!

 It wasn't Lepra's fault.
-She took after their mother, who was a beautiful leopard.
+She took after their mother, a beautiful leopard.
 Lepra's hair was long and golden, bound with raspberry garnets.
 Velvet maroon rosettes pranced across her slim shoulders.
 Her face was faded gold, and her eyes were warm amber.
 Her ears came to delicate points on the sides of her head.
 Behind coral pink lips, her fangs were wickedly inviting when she smiled the right way.
 A trick that Felline hadn't mastered.

 Lepra was everything her little sister wasn't.
 Striking.
 Long-legged.
 Sultry as summer.

-Snow leopards, on the other hand, were small cats – even their father was shorter than most men, though he was broad and vigorous.
+Snow leopards, on the other hand, were small cats – even their father was shorter than most men, though he was broad and stolid.
 Felline, however, could only be described as petite.
 The top of her head barely reached her sister's shoulder.
 And that wasn't all.
 Unlike Lepra's molten eyes, which were long and tilted up at the outer edges, Felline's were big and round like a kitten's, blue as glacial ice, and rimmed in black.
 Even her rosettes were black, her face stark white except for the two black lines that curved from the inner corners of her eyes to the edges of her mouth.
 Too cold, a boy back home had once told her.
 You're a cat of winter, Felline.
 I am going to lay with summer.
 All he'd gotten for his arrogance was Lepra's fist in his nose, but nothing could erase his words from Felline's heart.

 Shoulders hunched, Felline sidestepped the handsome stranger when he moved to put his coat on her.
 She couldn't stop her long, puffy tail from twitching side to side in annoyance.
 He looked taken aback.
 Maybe a little angry.
 Felline closed her eyes and turned her face away.
 Of course.
 Men were all the same.
-How dare she not be a prop in his carefully crafted flirtation?
+How dare she not be a prop in his carefully crafted scene?

 Lepra came to her rescue.